Romazicon Side Effects

 Generic Name: flumazenil

-Note: This document contains side effect information about flumazenil.
-Some of the dosage forms listed on this page may not apply to the brand name Romazicon.
+Note: This page contains side effects data for the generic drug flumazenil.
+It is possible that some of the dosage forms included below may not apply to the brand name Romazicon.

 For the Consumer